spenceryoung/simple-bootstrap-nav/README.md

 # simple-bootstrap-nav

-This is a minimalistic bootstrap that includes destop and mobile navigation
+This is a minimalistic bootstrap that includes desktop and mobile navigation